chuangcaleb/obsidian-caleb-public/Film Reviews/Mulan II – Film Review.md

 **The two (2) songs bop.**

 **_Lesson Number One_** is Mulan teaching little girls that you can/should/must be strong AND gentle.
 It’s to the tune/style of honour to Us All with the training montage feel of Be A Man.
-All three songs have lyrics about who “You must be...”, and they all finally come to a climax in Lesson Number One.
+All three songs have lyrics about who “You must be…”, and they all finally come to a climax in Lesson Number One.
 Would’ve been extra nice in the bridge, to see `the girls trying to exaggerate being rough to imitate masculinity, but Mulan corrects them`.
 There’s a strength in gentle femininity apart from typically-masculine physical strength.

 **_Like Other Girls_** isn’t a song about them just wanting to run away with the guards; they want to escape the walls of their palace, a la Jasmine in Aladdin.
 It’s super clear from the “It’s not about his heart, it’s about mine,” dialogue that this song goes deeper than just another romance song.
 They want a freedom that exists outside the romances with the soldier guards Trio, even though it’s more vivid within the context of that romance.
 Just as the guards actually really want a freedom from the cultural male expectations of a tough “alpha male” — while their vulnerable romances with the princesses tangibly express it.